camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 - `amount`: 350
 - `invoiceCategory`: "Travel Expenses"

-Since the conditions are true, both rules in the decision table will match.
+Since the conditions are true, the first and the second rule in the decision table will match.
 The `DmnDecisionTableResult` thus consists of two `DmnDecisionRuleResults`.
 Both `DmnDecisionRuleResult`s contain the keys `result` and `reason`.